marendowski/marendowski.github.io/content/about.md

 layout = "about"
 +++

 I'm an IT student.
 Right now I'm really interested in GNU/Linux and software for it.
 I really like programming and would like to continue my career in this field.
-I also like things to be relatively simple so that I can tinker with them.
+I like to tinker with software (and more or less hardware).
+I support the [Right To Repair](https://en.wikipedia.org/wiki/Right_to_repair) movement and I'm a [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software) enthusiast.
+My hobby is learning languages.

 Read about my projects in [projects](../projects) or on [Codeberg](https://codeberg.org/bogdan-the-great) and [Github](https://github.com/bogdan-the-great).
 My dotfiles are available on [Codeberg](https://codeberg.org/bogdan-the-great/dotfiles).